 Michael joined Wells Fargo in 2000 as a senior economist.
 Before that, he worked for Land O’ Lakes and supervised a portion of the supply chain for dairy products, including scheduling the production, warehousing, and distribution, and also supervised sales forecasting.
 Michael also worked for Cargill’s Colombian subsidiary, Cargill Cafetera de Manizales S.A., with responsibility for grain imports and value-added sales to feed producers and flour millers.
 He started his career as a transportation analyst with Burlington Northern Railway.

 Michael received undergraduate degrees in economics and business administration from the University of St. Thomas, and both his master’s and doctorate degrees in agricultural and applied economics from the University of Minnesota.
+He will be presenting “Agricultural and Food Trends Driving the Protein and Rendering Markets."

 Damian Mason is an entrepreneur, farm owner, writer, and speaker.
 His on stage career began in 1994 when he resigned from corporate American to become a professional Bill Clinton impersonator.
 Times change and so do presidents.
 Damian transformed from political humor by creating his next opportunity.
 Today, he delivers insights and information, in a very entertaining manner, on the two subjects he knows best — agriculture and business.